Using the Models: All for One, and One for All

 Now suppose that there are two lines of people of equal length, and the first person in each line whispers an identical message to the second person.
 In keeping with the fallibility idea, the last two people in each line would likely hear two different messages.
 However, an independent interpreter, after listening to the last two people in line, might be able to blend the different messages and thereby deduce a more accurate form of the original whisper.

-In a similar way, forecasters can take the forecasts of several computer models and compare them.
-Even though these forecasts may not be the same, an experienced meteorologist can blend the predictions of the models (a consensus forecast), with the hopes of improving the forecast.
+In a similar way, forecasters routinely compare the forecasts made by several computer models (see example below).
+Even though these forecasts might not be the same, an experienced meteorologist can blend the predictions of the models (a consensus forecast), with the hopes of improving the forecast.